ocupop/4p-website/src/_posts/2022-11-21-how-to-turn-your-thanksgiving-leftovers-into-a-new-meal.md

 [Get the recipe](https://4pfoods.com/recipes/simple-pumpkin-pancake-breakfast-recipe/){: target="_blank" rel="noopener"}

-&nbsp;

 # **Roasted Pumpkin Seeds Using Hungry Hill Honey**

-Save the seeds from that [pie pumpkin you roasted](https://4pfoods.com/posts/how-to-roast-a-pie-pumpkin-and-get-delicious-pumpkin-puree/)\!
+Save the seeds from that [pie pumpkin you roasted](https://4pfoods.com/posts/how-to-roast-a-pie-pumpkin-and-get-delicious-pumpkin-puree/)!
 They make a great fall snack for holiday travel, the perfect garnish for leftover soup, or a crunchy autumn addition to a salad or grain bowl.

 These simple sweet and salty pumpkin seeds will serve up to five people depending on how snack-y you are feeling this autumn.
 Plus, you can store your honey roasted pumpkin seeds in a sealed container in your pantry for snacks during the winter months.

 [Get the recipe](https://4pfoods.com/recipes/simple-roasted-pumpkin-seeds-with-local-honey-snack-recipe/)

-&nbsp;

 # **Crispy Potato Skins**